Slicer/Slicer/Docs/user_guide/modules/segmentations.md

 To force saving segmentation as a 3D volume, export it to a labelmap volume by right-clicking on the segmentation in Data module.

 For advanced export options, `Segmentations` module's `Export/import models and labelmaps` section can be used.
 If exported segmentation geometry (origin, spacing, axis directions, extents) must exactly match another volume's then then choose that volume as `Reference volume` in `Advanced` section.
+Using a reference volume for labelmap export may result in the segmentation being cropped if some regions are outside of the new geometry.
+A confirmation popup will be displayed before the segmentation is cropped.

 ### Export segmentation to labelmap volume file